Does Joby Aviation (JOBY) Pay a Dividend? (2026)

 Does Joby Aviation (JOBY) pay a dividend?

-Joby Aviation (JOBY) currently returns little or nothing as a dividend.
+No. There is no dividend on JOBY in our data and the yield is 0%.
 For a pre-commercial company, the most important figures are cash and burn rather than earnings: roughly $2.5 billion of liquidity against a few hundred million of cash use per half-year implies several years of runway, but no clear path to profitability yet.
 The reported revenue largely reflects the acquired Blade helicopter operation, not Joby's own air taxis, so traditional valuation multiples are not very meaningful.
 At a market cap near $9 billion against minimal core revenue, the stock prices in a commercial future that still depends on FAA certification and scale.

 The bottom line on the JOBY dividend